 Admissions

-2) SAT combined score of at least 1030 (or ACT equivalent); students with lower SAT OR ACT scores may be considered if the student has a high school average of B (83-86) on a scale of 100 or a GPA of 3.0 on a 4.0 scale (or equivalent).
+• OPTIONAL: SAT combined score of at least 1030 (or ACT equivalent); students with lower SAT scores must have a high school average of at least 85 (GPA 3.0)

-3) Completion of the following high school subjects with a grade of B (83-86) or better:
+• Completion of the following high school subjects with a grade of B or better

--Two years of science with lab including biology and chemistry
+o Two years if science including biology and chemistry

 Change of Major (Internal Transfer) to the Undergraduate Nursing Program